My career path so far

-After that I got a permanent position on the primates and small mammals section, and after a while I was being trained once a week with carnivores so I could help out if they needed it.
+I later got a maternity cover position as a trainee Animal Keeper at Marwell Zoo in Winchester.
+Initially, the sections we worked on were mostly mixed species, but after a few months the sections changed to taxonomic and I was transferred to the birds section.
+I later got a permanent position on the primates and small mammals section, and after a while I was being trained once a week with carnivores so I could help out if they needed it.

 The two most exciting parts of my career to date have been working in South Africa rehabilitating wild African seabirds and working in Dubai with King and Gentoo penguins.
 These two experiences are definitely at the top of the excitement list.
 Each experience has presented me with new challenges, new cultures, meaningful work, amazing animals, and lots of incredible people.

-Studying at Plymouth has helped me in a number of ways.
-The location was great for volunteering in different places; Paignton and Dartmoor Zoo are relatively close, the National Marine Aquarium (biggest aquarium in the UK) is within walking distance from the University campus, and there are a couple of farms around.
+Plymouth is a great location for volunteering in different places; Paignton and Dartmoor Zoo are relatively close, the National Marine Aquarium (biggest aquarium in the UK) is within walking distance from the University campus, and there are a couple of farms around.

 One of the best aspects of studying at Plymouth was the fact that you can do a placement year as part of your degree.
 When you do a placement project it is a great opportunity to collect data for your dissertation, and you are assisted financially rather having to fund everything yourself – it is a great help.

-I went to South Africa for seven months and worked at a seabird rehabilitation centre.
+I went to South Africa for seven months and worked at a seabird rehabilitation centre - Southern African Foundation for the Conservation of Coastal Birds (SANCCOB.
 Words cannot describe how much I learnt and how much practical experience I gained.
 At one point, during my time there, around five hundred African penguin chicks were brought to the centre for rehabilitation.
 That was a lot of hand rearing.

 One of the lecturers, Dr Sarah Collins, even came to visit to see how everything was going.
 Here, I also collected and sorted data for my dissertation, and with Sarah’s help, the findings of the research have now been published in a scientific journal.